xXleowXx/gitlab-charts/doc/charts/globals.md

 GitLab supports routing a job from a worker to a desired queue before it is scheduled.
 Sidekiq clients match a job against a configured list of routing rules.
-Rules are evaluated from first to last, and as soon as we find a match for a given worker we stop processing for that worker (first match wins).
+Rules are evaluated from first to last, and as soon as a match for a given worker is found, the processing for that worker is stopped (first match wins).
 If the worker doesn't match any rule, it falls back the queue name generated from the worker name.